 For example, if today’s closing price is higher than yesterdays then the most up to date OBV would be the previous OBV + today’s volume.
 If today’s closing is lower than yesterdays, the OBV would be the previous on balance volume – today’s volume.

-If today’s closing price was equal to yesterdays than the on balance volume stays the same.
+If today’s closing price was equal to yesterdays than the on balance volume stays the same (book mark our stock lists page which is updated daily).

 The creator of on balance volume believed that volume proceeded price.
 If the OBV is trending higher, traders conclude that price is going to rise.
 A rising OBV reflects positivity.
 Positive volume can lead to higher prices.